sekika/kaidoku/docs/play.md

     kaidoku-{{ site.version }}> b
     Level 2 No. 1: move 5

-Writing a number is regarded as a "move", and we call it "take back a move".
+Writing a number is regarded as a "move", and we call canceling the last move as "take back a move".
 You can take back as many moves as possible, until you reach the initial position.

 ## Quit and restart